-Postpartum hair loss is a widely accepted part of any woman’s postpartum experience.
+Postpartum hair loss is widely accepted in any woman’s postpartum experience.
 But while many mamas have already accepted this inevitable fate, we’re here to shed–pun not intended–a little light on this simple question: what causes postpartum hair loss?

-“I was shocked by the amount of hair I would shed every time I took a shower.
+“I was shocked by how much hair I would shed every time I showered.
 Our bathroom floor was full of hair,” shares new mama Therese.
 But, of course, this scenario isn’t new at all.

 According to experts, it’s not unusual to lose hair every day.
 We lose as much as 150 strands of hair per day!
 However, it’s a red flag if you gather a clump of hair the size of a golf ball.

 For mamas who have just given birth, hair loss is even worse because of mainly one thing: hormonal changes.

 A Look Into What Causes Postpartum Hair Loss